acdh-oeaw/ecce/README.md

 8. run `import_Consonant`
 9. rund `immport_Cluster`
 10. and finally run `import_Tokens`.
 Since there are roughly 300.000 Tokens, the data files, stored in `data/access-export` are splitted.
 Therefore you have to change the name of the file in the `import_Tokens`.

+# denormalize datamodel

+To ease querying (and general working with the data), the normalized data model can be denormalized, meaning all tables/classes are merged into one.
+This denormalzing process can be trigged by a custom manage.py command:
+`python manage.py python manage.py synctokens 0 20`
+The intergers passed in the argument define the start, endpoint of the list of all Tokens.
+Since there is quite a lot of data to process, it is recommended to denormalize in steps.